horizonjohn/horizonjohn.github.io/_pages/about.md

 <!-- My research interests are <u>Deep Learning and Its Applications</u>.  -->

 🔭 I have a strong `interdisciplinary` background.
-I truly enjoy exploring the intersection of these fields, and my vision is to develop and integrate various insights into surroundings to enhance our living efficiency and quality.
+I truly enjoy exploring the intersection of these fields, and my long-term goal is to develop and integrate various insights into surroundings to enhance our living efficiency and quality.

 🔍 <b>Master</b>: My focus primarily revolved around leveraging AI technologies to assist designers in enhancing their design process:
 - <b>Generative AI</b>: Diffusion Models, GANs, AutoEncoder, Vision Transformers.